javorszky/framework-muxer-showdown/README.md

 #### Error handling middleware

 Same as the net/http solution.
 Copy pasted the code from there, minimal modification was needed.
+However there's no central way of attaching an error handler, so we'd need to write a wrapper around it that takes care of it for us, so uh...
+It's a Kinda.

 #### Context up and down